amorist/awesome/README.md

 ## Svelte

+- [imputnet/cobalt](https://github.com/imputnet/cobalt) - best way to save what you love
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly WebUI for LLMs (Formerly Ollama WebUI)
 - [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.
 - [yeemachine/theremix](https://github.com/yeemachine/theremix) - A webapp that celebrate the 100th birthday of the theremin.